Dengguning/SweetPoison/README.md

 # SweetPoison

 ## About the Project
-The project is used to realise the following goals:
+The goals the project are:
 * to build a responsive site by CSS Grid Layout Module.
 * to experiment a minimalist design style for web.